ronaldinho29/CoinGridGame/README.md

  3. Milestone 2
  4. Milestone 3
  5. Final project, which must include
-    * a working Xcode project
+    * a working Flutter project
     * a 5-10 page report
     * a short (about 5 minutes) demonstration video